 (1) The party requesting the telephone conference call shall be responsible for initiating the call and shall provide for all expenses of the call.

 (2) When a matter has been assigned for telephonic hearing on a regular motion/service day, the matter will not necessarily be heard at a specific time, unless the judge specifically sets a time certain.
-On such days, the assignment of a hearing time is approximate and is intermingled with other matters scheduled for hearings by personal appearance.
-The clerk will telephone to notify the party initiating the conference call to proceed immediately thereafter.
+On such days, the assignment of a hearing time is approximate and may be intermingled with other matters scheduled for hearings by personal appearance.
+The parties shall call at the appointed time and make arrangments with the clerk as to when to call back, if necessary.
 The matter will be heard at a time reasonably convenient to the court and to those parties who appear personally on motion/service days.

 (3) The party initiating the call shall utilize appropriate equipment and systems to ensure that all persons participating have adequate sound quality and volume.
 If the court determines that the sound quality or volume is insufficient, the court may require the party initiating the call to utilize other means to complete the hearing by telephone.